KQM-git/TCL/general-mechanics/resources-and-efficiency.md

 Attacks that shake untouched trees, including enemy attacks, can allow them to be harvested using a small number of Elemental Skills in a short window.
 We explored this to find several things.

 * Shaking a tree marks it as a target for a wider variety of skills.
 Some attacks, like Mona's E, can only shake already-marked trees, and do nothing.
-* All physical damage sources & an odd assortment of character skills \(Jean's E, Kaeya's Q\) can shake/mark
+* All physical damage sources & an odd assortment of character skills \(Jean's E, Kaeya's Q\) can shake/mark.
-* Marks last a very short time
+* Marks last a very short time.
 * Some skills and Overloads can harvest.
 Characters like Bennett and Xingqiu can harvest using E skills, while Razor can harvest with E only if he uses Overload.
+* Melee normal attacks can sometimes whiff on a tree.
+This still marks the tree and enables harvesting via Elemental Skill.

 ## **Evidence Vault:**